oemof/tespy/docs/tutorials/heat_pump_exergy.rst

     GitHub.

 Since there is an existing tutorial for
-:ref:`creating a heat pump <heat_pump_tutorial_label>`, this tutorial starts with the explanations for setting up the exergy analysis.
-Note, however, that the heat pump model differs slightly in structure from the model in the previous tutorial.
+:ref:`creating a heat pump <tespy_tutorial_heat_pump_label>`, this tutorial starts with the explanations for setting up the exergy analysis.
+However note, that the heat pump model differs slightly in structure from the model in the previous tutorial.
 All related Python scripts of the fully working GCHP-model are listed in the following: